 As you can imagine it is very important that a college comes as high as possible in the college ranking tables.
 After all the education field is worth billions of dollars, and coming amongst the top ranks goes a long way to attracting overseas students who are expected/willing to spend more on tuition fees than in state students.
 It is therefore no surprise that many universities employ people whose primary job is to move the college up the ranks.
 Examples of how a college can move up the ranks include offering incentives to students to write good reviews about the establishment (e.g., to move up the Guardian ranking list) to offering large sums of money to Nobel laureates to take residence (thus moving up the ARWU rankings).

-If you are attending as an overseas student than I highly recommend that you take an in-depth look at the country specific ratings.
+If you are attending as an overseas student, then I highly recommend that you take an in-depth look at the country specific ratings.
 This is because these usually contain more in-depth information on what it is like to study there as an undergraduate, whilst the world rankings tend to lay a lot of emphasis on research and prestige.
-If you are going to shell out up to a quarter of a million dollars in costs to study overseas then it is important to get as high a quality of education as possible.
+If you are going to shell out up to a quarter of a million dollars in costs to study overseas then it is important to get as high a quality of education in your chosen subject as possible.

 Final Thoughts on Attending University

-Good luck with your college search and I wish you every success with your future academic endeavors.
+Good luck with your college search and I wish you every success with your future academic endeavours.